aaronholmes/things_learned/database/postgres-restart.md

-# Postgres on Mac - Running But Cannot Connect
+# Postgres on Mac - Running / Cannot Connect

 ### Problem

-Postgres has been installed on MacOS (Catalina) but cannot be connected to.
-Running `brew services start postgresql` indicates that Postgres is running. `brew services restart postgresql` has no effect.
+Postgres has been installed on MacOS (Catalina) by using brew, but cannot be connected to.
+Running `brew services start postgresql` indicates that Postgres is running. `brew services restart postgresql` has no effect and users still cannot connect (Default cannot connect / is postgres running error message).

 ### Solution